Cipher358/a-tale-of-four-gates/README.md

   * the format for object filters is the canonical name of the class e.g. "java.lang.StringBuilder"
   * the format for the method filter is canonical name:method name e.g. "java.lang.StringBuilder:append"
 * Edit the package_names.json file with the apps you want to test
-* Normally the script saves the results on a cloud hosted db with the user password taken as a env var
+* Normally the script saves the results on a cloud hosted db with the user password taken as an env var
   * if env var is not set, then the output should be printed